caramuto-redhat/work-planner/README.md

 make cursor-config
 ```

+**⚠️ Warning**: The `make cursor-config` command will **overwrite** your existing `~/.cursor/mcp.json` file.
+This means:
+- Any existing MCP server configurations will be **replaced**
+- You'll get the default configuration from `example.mcp.json`
+- If you have custom MCP server configurations, they will be lost

+**💡 Note**: If you already have a working MCP configuration (like `jiraMCP2`), you may not need to run this command unless you want to reset to the default configuration.

 ### 4. Use in Cursor

 The MCP server will be available in Cursor as `jiraMcp`.
 You can now ask the AI assistant to: